yolain/ComfyUI-Easy-Use/README.md

 - Support SD3's model
 - Support Kolors‘s model
 - Support Flux's model
+- Support lazy if else and for loops

 ## 👨🏻‍🔧 Installation
 Clone the repo into the **custom_nodes** directory and install the requirements: